-On May 4, 2020, the U.S. Departments of Labor and the Treasury (the Agencies) issue guidance that temporarily extends the deadlines in place for certain benefit changes and processes associated with election, notification, payment and claims/appeals in connection with the Coronavirus disease of 2019, which was deemed a national emergency on March 1, 2020 (the National Emergency).
-To protect individuals from losing benefit, the Agencies extended deadlines that might have been missed during the National Emergency.
+On May 4, 2020, the U.S. Departments of Labor and Treasury (the Agencies) issued guidance that temporarily extends the deadlines in place for certain benefit changes and processes associated with election, notification, payment and claims/appeals in connection with the COVID-19, which was deemed a national emergency on March 1, 2020 (the National Emergency).
+To protect individuals from losing benefits, the Agencies extended deadlines that might have been missed during the National Emergency.
 The temporary extension of the deadlines was initially set to expire 60 days after the end of the National Emergency.
-The Agencies have revised their guidance to provide that your extended deadline will end on the earlier of one year from your original deadline or your original time limit after the end of the National Emergency as described above (Agencies' deadline).
+The Agencies have revised their guidance to provide that your extended deadline will end on the earlier of one year from your original deadline or your original time limit after the end of the National Emergency (Agencies' deadline).

-For HCSA, LPSA, and DCSA claims: The deadline to submit any claims for expenses incurred during 2019 has been recalculated to allow an additional four months to submit claims for reimbursement from the end of the Agencies' deadline.
+For HCSA, LPSA, and DCSA claims: The deadline to submit any claims for expenses incurred during 2019 has been recalculated to allow an additional four months to submit claims for reimbursement from the end of the National Emergency.
+Claims beyond 2019 that fall within the National Emergency should be submitted by the Agencies' deadline, as well as any applicable appeals.